Fashioning Queer African Identities

 Limit(less) is a decolonial documentary photography project that aims to debunk the myth that LGBTQI identities are “un-African” by using personal expression, fashion and style.
 The project, created by Mikael Owunna, and shot thus far in the US, Sweden, Canada, the UK and Trinidad and Tobago, is now preparing for its second trip to Europe.

 Limit(less) has been a deeply personal project for Mikael, who describes himself as a Queer Nigerian Swedish American photographer.
 It might be a mouthful to some, but as he points out, it’s important to name all the different parts of his background that are meaningful to him.
-Having grown up in the US with a Nigerian-Swedish mother and Nigerian father, he tells me that his family background has been integral to informing his identity growing up - perhaps most significantly, his queer identity.
+Having grown up in the US with a Nigerian-Swedish mother and Nigerian father, he says his family background has been integral to informing his identity growing up — perhaps most significantly, his queer identity.

 As a teenager, Mikael felt that his queerness existed in a space of tension with his African heritage, and he struggled to feel that he could embody both these identities — an experience which was to form the spring board for Limit(less).